Scorpion EVO 9mm Carbine

 Photo: Gunscom

-Shooting the Tavor is a unique experience.
-The controls are easy to reach, but the rear magazine location does take some getting used to.
-For people with longer arms, like myself, it can feel a little cramped if you’re used to shooting a longer carbine.
-It is easy to tuck into yourself though and is very quick to aim.
-Disassembly is much less complicated than it looks, and a cleaning rod is included.
-It ships with one 32 round magazine and retails at $1749.
-If bullpups are your style, and you want a carbine deemed superior in design to the M4, this is a great choice to add to your collection.
+Shooting the Tavor provides a distinctive experience.
+The controls are within easy reach, but the rear magazine placement may take some getting used to.
+For those with longer arms, like myself, it might feel a bit tight compared to a longer carbine.
+However, it is easy to handle and quick to aim.
+The disassembly process is simpler than it appears, and a cleaning rod is included.
+It comes with one 32-round magazine and has a retail price of $1749.
+If you favor bullpups and seek a carbine with a design considered superior to the M4, the X95 is an excellent addition to your collection.

-With a market full of good carbines, from AR-15s chambered in 9mm to dedicated platforms like CZ’s Scorpion and Ruger’s PC Carbine, there has never been a better time to add a PCC to your collection.
+With a wide selection of carbines available, from 9mm AR-15s to specialized models like the CZ Scorpion and Ruger PC Carbine, it’s an excellent time to consider adding a PCC to your firearms collection.

 Photo Credit: